rflandau/gwcli/CONTRIBUTING.md

     - If you do not have anything to tea.Println on completion, use a .Blink method

+    - This is to prevent faux-hanging.
+Bubble Tea only triggers its cycle when a message comes in.
+Returning nil when few other messages are being sent can cause the application to appear unresponsive when it is instead waiting for another message, thus triggering the anticipated redraw.

-- Remember that this is a prompt; anything not immediately interactive should be output via tea.Print* as history, rather than in the .View() that will be lost on redraw.
+- This is a prompt; anything not immediately interactive should be output via tea.Print* as history, rather than in the .View() that will be lost on redraw.

 - Do not include newlines in lipgloss renders.
 It produces weird results.